Exit Music (notes)

 Connecting these dots has given me a lot of hope and peace; moreover, it has given me an aesthetic heuristic to understand if things are going well for a system, whether that be a process in my workplace, a relationship, or the broader arc of my life.
 Do I perceive beauty and ease unfolding?
 If yes, what conditions are supporting the unfolding of that beauty?
 If no, what would be beautiful that could evolve from here?
 What conditions would support that?

 [God] made me fast.
-And when I run, I feel His pleasure. — Eric Liddell
+And when I run, I feel His pleasure. — Eric Liddell, in Chariots of Fire

 Life is supposed to be full of beauty; that is what it seeks.
 Be a vessel for that beauty to come into the world.